mihkels/fake-log-generator/README.md

-# Fake Apache Log Generator
+# Fake Apache/Nginx Log Generator

 This script generates a boatload of fake apache logs very quickly.
 Its useful for generating fake workloads for [data ingest](http://github.com/streamsets/datacollector) and/or analytics applications.